liferay/alloyui.com/README.md

 ### out/

-This is where the generated files are stored, once DocPad has been runned.
+This is where the generated files are stored, once DocPad has been ran.
 However, this directory is unnecessary in versioning, so it is ignored ([.gitignore](https://github.com/liferay/alloyui.com/blob/master/.gitignore)).

 ### [src/documents/](https://github.com/liferay/alloyui.com/blob/master/src/documents)